-Assumption Actuary Value PwC range Assessment Discount rate 2.8% 2.7-2.8% • Pension increase rate 3.5% 3.0-3.5% ٠ Salary growth 4.9% 4.25-5.0% • Life expectancy - Males currently aged 45 / 65 23.7/22.3 Years 22.2-24.8/ 20.7-23.3 • Life expectancy - Females currently aged 45 / 65 26.8/25 Years 25.7-27.5/ 23.8-25.5 •
+Assumption Actuary Value PwC range Assessment Discount rate 2.8% 2.7-2.8% • Pension increase rate 3.5% 3.0-3.5% • Salary growth 4.9% 4.25-5.0% • Life expectancy - Males currently aged 45 / 65 23.7/22.3 Years 22.2-24.8/ 20.7-23.3 • Life expectancy - Females currently aged 45 / 65 26.8/25 Years 25.7-27.5/ 23.8-25.5 •

-[Light Purple] We consider management's process is appropriate and key assumptions are neither optimistic or cautious
+[Light Purple]

+We consider

+management's

+process is

+appropriate

+and key

+assumptions

+are neither

+optimistic or

-- Assessed the completeness and accuracy of the underlying information used to determine the estimate - · Reviewed the impact of any changes to valuation method - Assessed the reasonableness of the Council's share of LPS pension assets. - Assessed the reasonableness of an increase/decrease in estimate - Reviewed the adequacy of disclosure of estimate in the financial statements - Our audit work has not identified any issues in respect of this significant estimate
+- · Assessed the completeness and accuracy of the underlying information used to determine the estimate - · Reviewed the impact of any changes to valuation method - Assessed the reasonableness of the Council's share of LPS pension assets. - Assessed the reasonableness of an increase/decrease in estimate - · Reviewed the adequacy of disclosure of estimate in the financial statements

+Our audit work has not identified any issues in respect of this significant estimate

-- Dark Purple We disagree with the estimation process or judgements that underpin the estimate and consider the estimate to be potentially misstated - Blue We consider the estimate is unlikely to be materially misstated however management's estimation process contains assumptions we consider optimistic - Grey We consider the estimate is unlikely to be materially misstated however management's estimation process contains assumptions we consider cautious
+- Dark Purple We disagree with the estimation process or judgements that underpin the estimate and consider the estimate to be potentially materially misstated. - Blue We consider the estimate is unlikely to be materially misstated however management's estimation process contains assumptions we consider optimistic - Grey We consider the estimate is unlikely to be materially misstated however management's estimation process contains assumptions we consider cautious - Light Purple We consider management's process is appropriate and key assumptions are neither optimistic or cautious